cdktf/cdktf-provider-newrelic/docs/dataNewrelicKeyTransaction.java.md

 The name of the key transaction in New Relic.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.50.0/docs/data-sources/key_transaction#name DataNewrelicKeyTransaction#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.51.0/docs/data-sources/key_transaction#name DataNewrelicKeyTransaction#name}

+---

+##### `accountId`<sup>Optional</sup> <a name="accountId" id="@cdktf/provider-newrelic.dataNewrelicKeyTransaction.DataNewrelicKeyTransaction.Initializer.parameter.accountId"></a>

+- *Type:* java.lang.Number

+The ID of the New Relic account the key transaction would need to belong to.

+Uses the account_id in the provider{} block by default, if not specified.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.51.0/docs/data-sources/key_transaction#account_id DataNewrelicKeyTransaction#account_id}

 ---